jyliang27/537_Software_project/README.md

 All required dependencies should be included when ModelPK or any of its modules is imported.

 2. Import ModelPK as entire package:
-        'import ModelPK'
+    '''import ModelPK'''
     OR import each module separately:
-        'from ModelPK import extractPKparam as extract'
+    '''from ModelPK import extractPKparam as extract'''
-        'from ModelPK import simulatePK as sim'
+    '''from ModelPK import simulatePK as sim'''

 3. See "examples" folder for sample code.